 Avril Haines is Senior Research Scholar working on Columbia World Projects.
 She is also a fellow at the Human Rights Institute and National Security Law Program at Columbia Law School.
 Haines has extensive government experience, most recently having served as Principal Deputy National Security Advisor to President Obama.
 She previously served as the Deputy Director of the Central Intelligence Agency, and before that she served as the Legal Adviser to the National Security Council.
 Before joining the NSC, she led the Treaty Office at the Department of State, and was the Deputy Chief Counsel for the U.S. Senate Committee on Foreign Relations.
 Haines received a bachelor’s degree in Physics from the University of Chicago and a JD from Georgetown University Law Center.

 Ambassador Keith Harper (JD ’94)

-Ambassador Keith Harper is a partner at Kilpatrick, Townsend & Stockton LLP, Non-Resident Fellow at the George Washington University Elliott School of International Affairs, and former United States Ambassador and Permanent Representative to the U.N.
+Ambassador Keith Harper is a partner at Jenner & Block, Non-Resident Fellow at the George Washington University Elliott School of International Affairs, and former United States Ambassador and Permanent Representative to the U.N.
 Human Rights Council (2014-2017).

 Ambassador Cameron Munter